Trifecta Gold (CVE:TG) Shares Up 25% – Should You Buy?

-Trifecta Gold Ltd. (CVE:TG – Get Free Report)’s share price shot up 25% during trading on Friday .
+Trifecta Gold Ltd. (CVE:TG – Get Free Report)’s share price traded up 25% during trading on Saturday .
 The company traded as high as C$0.45 and last traded at C$0.43.
-385,914 shares traded hands during trading, an increase of 234% from the average session volume of 115,402 shares.
+385,914 shares traded hands during mid-day trading, an increase of 234% from the average session volume of 115,402 shares.
 The stock had previously closed at C$0.34.

 Trifecta Gold Company Profile